d-ries/linux-essentials/01_introduction/01_course.md

 * [The history of Linux](https://www.linuxbe.com/images/linux_events30.jpg)

 #### Linux distributions
-Linux distributions (distros in short) use an installer (anaconda for instance) to install the Linux kernel, the GNU utilities and a lot of other applications.
-Every distro is made for a certain purpose.
-Some well known distros are Ubuntu, RedHat, Fedora, CentOS, Debian, Archlinux, Oracle Linux ...
+Linux distributions (distros in short) simplify the process of installing gnu/linux and other apps on your computer.
+Well-known distros are Ubuntu, RedHat, Fedora, CentOS, Debian, Archlinux, Oracle Linux...

 ![distros](../images/01/distros.png)